Vernon's Top 10 Trails

 Kalamalka Provincial Park

-The Kalamalka Lake Provincial Park in the Okanagan Valley is a mixture of desert grasslands, wetlands, canyons and forests filled with ponderosa pine, black cottonwood and douglas-fir trees.
+The Kalamalka Lake Provincial Park in the Okanagan Valley, one of the Top Ten Trails in Vernon, is a mixture of desert grasslands, wetlands, canyons and forests filled with ponderosa pine, black cottonwood and douglas-fir trees.
 The highlights of the park include the large lake, the sandy beaches and the 14km network of trails.
 There are three main bays located on Kalamalka Lake; Jade, Juniper and Cosens Bays.
 Jade Bay is less populated and Juniper Bay is larger, and therefore more popular, thus providing more amenities like picnic tables, a swimming area, grass lawns, some pit toilets and viewing benches.

 Swimming, canoeing, picnicking and sun tanning are popular in the park because of the green-blue waters of Kalamalka Lake, the secluded coves and the sandy beaches.
 Hiking, biking, jogging, horseback riding and cross country skiing are enjoyed in the park because of the large network of paved and gravel trails.
 For more information view the trail map or the Kalamalka park website.